 The flat iron achieves silky results and lives up to its claims.
-Its 1.25-inch ceramic plates maintain heat fairly well and heat up in 20 seconds.
-There’s a wishbone hinge that’s good for preventing snags and a 9-feet swivel cord.
+Its 1.25-inch ceramic plates maintain heat reasonably well and heat up in 20 seconds.
+A wishbone hinge is good for preventing snags and a 9-feet swivel cord.
 Its round barrel makes this a good option for curling hair as well.

-Other features include dual voltage, which is perfect for travel, and an automatic sleep mode after 30 minutes of non-use.
+Other features include dual voltage, perfect for travel, and an automatic sleep mode after 30 minutes of non-use.

-The Rusk flat iron’s main drawback is its lack of an automatic shutdown feature.
-It’s essential if you’re not blessed in the memory department or have days when you just rush out the door.
-I also think the plates don’t clamp down close enough for fine, thin hair but you can work around it with firmer pressure.
+The critical drawback of the Rusk flat iron is its lack of an automatic shutoff feature.
+It’s essential if you’re in a hurry and have days when you just rush out the door.
+I also think the plates don’t clamp down close enough for fine, thin hair, but you can work around it with firmer pressure.

 - 1-inch plates heat up easily

-The Bio Ionic flat iron has high-end features at a high-end price.
+The Bio Ionic flat iron has high-end features that offer a high-end quality.
 It stands out from other straighteners because of its vibrating plates.
-It claims to smooth and style in less than 10 minutes.
+It claims to be smooth and style in less than 10 minutes.
 I found that to be true, in my experience, because the vibrations halved my styling time.